 Therefore, during courtship the chief focus should be on spiritual concerns.
-Serious questions should be faced such as: What is salvation?
-What does it mean to be born again?
+Serious questions should be faced such as: What is salvation? does it mean to be born again?
 What is the true Gospel?
 If we should marry, what church would we attend?
 If God gave us children, what about baptism?
 What about the education of those children?
 What kind of school would we try to send them to?
 What is the wife's chief role in marriage?
 Is she to be first an assistant breadwinner and then a keeper of the home?
-Or is she first to be a keeper of the home and assist as a breadwinner only if it does not interfere with her duties at home?
+Or is she first to be a keeper of the and assist breadwinner only if it does not interfere with her duties at home?
 What about family devotions?
 What about the responsibility of giving to God's work?
 What about the use of birth control measures?
 Etc., etc.

 All such questions should be faced and settled before marriage.
-By facing these questions, at least two goals will be realized.
+By facing these questions, at least two will be realized.
 First of all, it will provide a forum for the examination of the spiritual sensitivities of each person.
 Two people may each be convinced the other person is a child of God, but if agreement cannot be realized on these issues, it may raise serious doubts as to the advisability of marriage.
 These are all matters of serious concern in the life of a true child of God.
-Therefore, to enter into the intimate, binding relationship of marriage with basic disagreements on these issues may be exceedingly dangerous.
+Therefore. to enter into the intimate binding relationship basic marriage with disagreements on these issues exceedingly may be dangerous.
 If the two disagree on these issues during courtship, the disagreements are sure to intensify during marriage.

-On the other hand, by honestly and openly facing these issues before marriage, a solid foundation can be laid for a happy, God-glorifying marriage.
-If there is honest agreement on these matters, both will enter into marriage secure in the knowledge that harmony will prevail.
+On the other hand, by honestly and openly facing these issues before marriage, a solid foundation can be laid for a God-glorifying happy. marriage.
+If there is honest agreement on these matters. both will enter into marriage secure in the knowledge that harmony will prevail.